tuaris/freebsd-desktop/README.md

 ### User

 This install script does not create a user nor prompt you to create one.
-The user account you plan on using should below to the `wheel`, `operator`, and `video` groups.
+The user account you plan on using should belong to the `wheel`, `operator`, and `video` groups.

 ```
 pw usermod <user> -G wheel,operator,video